daegalus/csrd/content.en/05-game-mastering/03-cyphers.md

 A LISTING OF VARIOUS CYPHERS

 All cyphers in this section may be manifest cyphers.
-It is the GM’s discretion whether a particular cypher can be a subtle cypher, and that decision usually depends on the setting.
+It is the GM's discretion whether a particular cypher can be a subtle cypher, and that decision usually depends on the setting.
 (The tables indicating subtle, manifest, and fantastic cyphers are just suggestions for a typical campaign setting.)

 ADHESION